kyma-project/kyma/docs/01-overview/main-areas/serverless/svls-07-function-deployment-options.md

 # Overview - Its all about Custom Resources

 Kyma serverless introduces a [`Function`](https://kyma-project.io/docs/kyma/latest/05-technical-reference/00-custom-resources/svls-01-function/) Custom Resource Definition (CRD) as an extension to the kubernetes API server.
 Defining a Function in kyma essentially means creating a new instance of Function Custom Resource (CR).
-However, the content of Function CR specification consists of  - it contains the code (or git reference to the code), dependencies, runtime specification, build-time specification,  etc. Additionally there are other CRs that are relevant for function developer - I.e `APIRule` ( defining how function is exposed to the outside world), `Subscription` (defining which cloud events should trigger the function) and others.
+However, the content of Function CR specification may become quite long.
+It consists of the code (or git reference to the code), dependencies, runtime specification, build-time specification,  etc. Additionally there are other CRs that are relevant for function developer - I.e `APIRule` ( defining how function is exposed to the outside world), `Subscription` (defining which cloud events should trigger the function) and others.
 All of that makes it cumbersome to define the setup by hand.
 The following sections will guide you through the best practices for function development.
 You will find hints that will be helpful for you at any stage of your development journey.